· Lincoln J Bicalho · Development · 20 min read

 var builder = WebApplication.CreateBuilder(args);

-// Add session BEFORE other services
+// STEP 1: Add session BEFORE other services

 builder.Services.AddSession(options =>